openfoodfacts/.github/profile/README.md

 ### Made by everyone

 Open Food Facts is a non-profit association of volunteers.
-25.000+ contributors like you have added 1.7 million + products from 150 countries using our Android, iPhone or Windows Phone app or their camera to scan barcodes and upload pictures of products and their labels.
+25.000+ contributors like you have added 4 million products from 150 countries using our cross-platform Flutter app for Android & iPhone or their camera to scan barcodes and upload pictures of products and their labels.

 ### For everyone